cs-au-dk/ReaGenT/README.md

 # ReaGenT / TSTest
-A verifying and testing the correctness of TypeScript declaration files.
+A tool for verifying and testing the correctness of TypeScript declaration files.

 ## Setting up the project
  - Dependencies: